 Although the key tax benefits associated with charitable status relate to income tax, there are additional tax benefits.
 The Assessment Act, for example, provides for a limited exemption from real property tax.
 Two key observations may be made in relation to excerpts from the Assessment Act included in this consolidation.
-First, the default rule under the Assessment Act is that all real property in Ontario is subject to real property tax.12 Thus, although the Assessment Act sets out exemptions from real property tax, the bias of the statute is towards its application.13 Second, the Assessment Act does not contain a blanket exemption from real property tax for lands held or occupied by charities.
-Instead, the Assessment Act enumerates specific examples of charities that are exempt from real property tax.
-This marks a critical divergence from the approach adopted in the provincial income tax statutes, which generally rely upon the conferral of charitable status under the Income Tax Act (Canada) as a means of identifying the institutions that should be similarly benefited under provincial income tax law.
-The result is that an institution may qualify as "charitable" at common law and under federal and provincial income tax law, but nevertheless fail to qualify for exemption from real property tax under the Assessment Act.
-The excerpts and regulations that have been included relate generally to identifying when and to
+First, the default rule under the Assessment Act is that all real property in Ontario is subject to real property tax.
+This rule marks a critical divergence from the approach adopted in the provincial income tax statutes, which generally rely upon the conferral of charitable status under the Income Tax Act (Canada) as a means of identifying the institutions that should be similarly benefited under provincial income tax law.
+Second, the result is that an institution may qualify as "charitable" at common law and under federal and provincial income tax law, but nevertheless fail to qualify for exemption from real property tax under the Assessment Act.
+The excerpts and regulations that have been included in this consolidation relate generally to identifying when and to what extent an exemption from real property tax under the Assessment Act will apply.